oskar/docs.particular.net/nservicebus/upgrades/7to8/index.md

 - Configure the gateway API by invoking the `endpointConfiguration.Gateway(...)` method, passing as an argument the selected storage configuration instance:
   - [Documentation for NServiceBus.Gateway.Sql](/nservicebus/gateway/sql/)
   - [Documentation for NServiceBus.Gateway.RavenDB](/nservicebus/gateway/ravendb/)

+## Support for message forwarding

+Support for forwarding a copy of every message processed by the endpoint is no longer provided by NServiceBus.
+Instead, create a custom behavior to forward a copy of every procesed message as described in [this sample](/samples/routing/message-forwarding).